pindellk/Online_Offline_Budget_Tracker/README.md

 # Online_Offline_Budget_Tracker
-This is a progressive web app (PWA) budget tracking application.
-User will be able to add and subtract funds from their budget with or without an internet connection.
+This is a progressive web app (PWA) budget tracker.
+Users can add and subtract funds from their budget with or without an internet connection.
 Transactions entered offline will populate and recalculate the total when the app is brought back online.

 ---
 <br>